Although widely applicable to many Reversed Phase columns, the Tanaka Plot does not translate for use with columns used with ANP or HILIC methods.

-To answer this question, first we must define what Tanaka plots are.
-Nobuo Tanaka devised a set of chromatographic tests that are intended to characterize the properties of a given stationary phase.
+Nobuo Tanaka etal devised a set of chromatographic tests that are intended to characterize the chromatographic properties of a given stationary phase.
 The analyst performs a separation of various test solutes in the manner described by the Tanaka test and records the resulting chromatographic values obtained in the data.

-Each set of analytes is said to correlate with a certain parameter of the stationary phase.
+Each set of analytes used in the Plot is said to correlate with a certain parameter of the stationary phase.
 For example, separation of triphenylene and o-terphenyl is believed to correlate with shape selectivity characteristics since the compounds are comparable in hydrophobicity but different in shape.